jtwaleson/vault/README.md

 Vault is a browser based authenticator for the InstaTFA protocol.
 It generates and stores an RSA keypair in html5 localStorage and is best used on a device that you always carry with you, like your mobile phone.

+Because vault is entirely client-side, you can use it on this repo's [github page](http://jtwaleson.github.io/vault/).

 InstaTFA
 -----
 InstaTFA is a protocol for rapid two factor authentication over HTTP, based on RSA.